SeanNaren/deepspeech.pytorch/README.md

 To use multi-GPU:

 ```
-python -m multiproc python train.py --visdom --cuda # Add your parameters as normal, multiproc will scale to all GPUs automatically
+python -m multiproc train.py --visdom --cuda # Add your parameters as normal, multiproc will scale to all GPUs automatically
 ```

 multiproc will open a log for all processes other than the main process.